Skip navigation

 The complaint also alleges that PacifiCorp and Pacific Power wholly failed to take simple measures, such as de-energizing their electrical equipment, that could have prevented these tragic losses—measures undertaken by other utilities.
 For example, the elementary school in Gates, Oregon, used by firefighters as a command center, was completely destroyed by fires related to downed power lines that were not de-energized.

-You can review the Amended Complaint in the Case Documents section below.
+A copy of the Fifth Amended Class Action Complaint is available in the Case Documents section below.

 10/27/2021